aws-samples/machine-learning-using-k8s/docs/mnist/inference/aws-credential-secret.md

-# Store AWS Credential in Kubernetes Secret
+# Store AWS Credentials in Kubernetes Secret

 Users may store machine learning trained model and training events on S3.